Theta Kappa Omega: Expansion

 Between 1925 and 1930, 37 chapters were installed.
 By May 1926, the fraternity was international with chapters located in Canada and London, England.
 In June 1931, the fraternity had 7,500 members and 41 chapters; all but three chapters were location in the Southern United States.
-It held a national convention in Birmingham, Alabama from June 22 to 25, 1931.
+It held a national convention in Birmingham, Alabama, from June 22 to 25, 1931.

-In January 1928, the ritual and blackbook were printed and distributed by the Grand Council.
+In January 1928, the ritual and black book were printed and distributed by the Grand Council.
 In the same year, the official song of T.K.O. was written by Oscar Hurt and Julian James.
 The Endowment Fund of T.K.O. was established at the Biloxi Convention in 1933.
-Eight hundred dollars left from the administration of John Singreen was used to start the Endowment Fund and Singreen served as its trustee.
+Eight hundred dollars left from the administration of John Singreen was used to start the Endowment Fund, and Singreen served as its trustee.
 J.B.
 Hermon was instrumental in building the fund during the years of 1934 to 1940 to about $3,000.
 Singreen revised the blackbook and the new edition was issued in February 1935.
 Singreen also compiled the National Directory in 1932.

 1940s and 1950s

 The late 1940s were marked by some twenty active chapters, with the best-attended conventions in its history.
 Some two hundred brothers gathered in Atlanta, Memphis, or New Orleans.
 Following this period, the early 1950s saw an increase in anti-fraternity activity, and subsequently, a reduction in the active chapters, with a low of eight in 1957.
 However, this period was certainly not without bright spots - the Teke Echoes became firmly established under the supervision of Jack Francis as the leading secondary fraternity publication; Tekes assumed leadership positions in the Inter-Fraternity Congress; and conventions were held in such places as New Orleans, Mobile, and Biloxi.

 The installation of Theta Gamma in 1959 signaled new success in the expansion efforts of the fraternity.
-The reactivation of Zeta Nu and Delta Epsilon and the installation of Theta Zeta, Theta Eta, and Theta Mu revived the fraternity and an era of greater acceptance of the role of fraternities began.
+The reactivation of Zeta Nu and Delta Epsilon and the installation of Theta Zeta, Theta Eta, and Theta Mu revived the fraternity, and an era of greater acceptance of the role of fraternities began.

 1960s

-1963 saw the Endowment Fund reach the long-sought objective of $10,000.
+1963 saw the fraternity's endowment fund reach the long-sought objective of $10,000.
 Because of financial inflation occurring in the nation, in 1967, the fraternity raised its national dues from the original $40 per chapter, which had been established in 1925, to $60 per chapter.
-1968 saw a second expansion wave starting with the installation of Theta Kappa, Theta Lambda, and Theta Nu.
+A second expansion wave started in 1968 with the installation of Theta Kappa, Theta Lambda, and Theta Nu.